This stage begins with the full dilatation of the cervix (10c.m.) and ends with the expulsion of the fetus.

 -So the head progressively descents down through the vagina and the scalp hair are visible.
 With each contraction perineal skin become tensed & glistening, the vulval opening becomes circular, the biparietal diameter stretches the vulval outlet & head does not recede back as the contraction passes off (crowning of head), then it born by extension & little later a body is born by lateral flexion.

 -The mother becomes exhausted by prolonged contraction and continuous voluntary efforts, the respiration rate drops down with increased perspiration, as the fetus is expelled out mother may feel relaxed.

--There is a slowing down of FHR during a contraction but it returns back to normal as contraction passes off & at the end of this stage the baby is born.
+-There is a slowing down of FHR during a contraction but it returns back to normal as the contraction passes off & at the end of this stage the baby is born.